For the past several years, the conversation around personal growth has centered on habits.

 This is an important distinction because it changes the role habits play.

 Instead of becoming the destination, habits become the vehicle.
 They are no longer the thing you are trying to achieve.
-They are the daily actions that help you complete your mission.
+They are the daily actions that help you follow through on the plan.

 I believe that is where AI is naturally taking us.